 practice of shamanic healing.
 Participants also learn to retrieve

 power and life-force for clients through journeying to alternative realities.
 (No

 prerequisite required).
 Next course: 13-14 October 2018

 - The Path of the Jaguar: Soul Retrieval: This is the essence of shamanic healing as practiced by many indigenous shamans.
 In this course participants learn how to retrieve other peoples’ soul essence to help people heal at a deep level.
-(Prerequisite: The Journey of the Shaman and 4 case studies of power retrieval).

 - The Path of the Bear: Shamanic Extraction: Learn how to extract energetic intrusions from the body and neutralise them, by merging deeply with your spirit helpers.
 (Prerequisite: Soul Retrieval training)